kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The layering is phenomenal and addresses many of the problems with current live media protocols.
 I fully support the goals of the working group and the IETF process.

-However, there are practical and conceptual flaws with MoqTransport that need to be addressed.
+There are practical and conceptual flaws with MoqTransport that should be addressed.
-It's been very difficult to design an experimental protocol via committee and we've yet to align on the most critical property of the transport... how to utilize QUIC.
+However, it's been difficult to design an experimental protocol via committee.
+Despite years of arguments in person and on GitHub, we've yet to align on the most critical property of the transport... how to utilize QUIC.
-I've spent too much time arguing on Github and implementing the eventual "compromise", often distinct and incompatible modes.
+The result is an unwieldy "compromise", consisting of multiple incompatible modes that are difficult to support or explain.

 In our RUSH to standardize a protocol, the QUICR solutions have led to WARP in ideals.

-This fork is meant to be constructive; an alternative vision.
+This fork is meant to be a constructive alternative vision.
-I'd like to try leading by example, demonstrating how to support real media use-cases while simplifying the protocol.
+This is my attempt to lead by example, demonstrating how to support real media use-cases while simplifying the protocol.
-The working group will keep making progress and I hope many of these ideas are incorporated.
+The working group will keep making progress and hopefully many of these ideas will be incorporated.

 The appendix contains a list of high level differences between MoqTransport and MoqTransfork.

 # Concepts
-## Overview
+MoqTransfork utilizes a WebTransport session, which itself is a "thin" layer on top of a QUIC connection.
-MoqTransfork consists of a WebTransport session that is used to publish and/or subscribe to "tracks" within a "broadcast".
+The MoqTransfork session is used to publish and/or subscribe to "tracks" within a "broadcast".
-To facilitate joining in the middle, a tracks are subdivided into independent "groups" and further into "frames".
+To facilitate joining in the middle of a live track, they are subdivided into independent "groups" and further into "frames".

+The application determines how to split data into broadcasts/tracks/groups/frames.
+MoqTransfork is instead responsible for the networking and deduplication utilizing rules encoded in headers.
+This provides robust and generic one-to-many transmission, even for latency sensitive applications.

 The MoqTransfork object model consists of: